 - Where can I find additional reading materials to help prepare me to take the exam?The NACCM Handbook for Candidates includes a list of books and journals used by the question writers and are provided to assist candidates in preparing for the examination.
 The list is provided for informational purposes only and does not include all acceptable references.

 - I am not a good test taker, is there a practice test that I can take?Yes, the online practice test is available through The Professional Testing Corporation (PTC) website Please click here.
 The practice test is not required to take the CMC exam and does not guarantee a passing score.

-- Are there experts that can help me prepare for the exam?NACCM offers a series of five webinars developed by NACCM’s independent Education Council and led by experts who will cover essential knowledge areas and build your test-taking confidence.
+- Are there experts that can help me prepare for the exam?NACCM offers a series of five webinars developed by NACCM’s independent Education Council and led by experts who will cover essential knowledge areas for Care Managers.
 The Prep Course Series is offered during the month prior to each exam window.
 NACCM exam prep materials and/or webinars are not required to take the CMC exam and do not guarantee a passing score.

 AFTER THE EXAM